xgreenrx-star/VB6_Arduino/docs/USER_GUIDE.md

 - **PlatformIO not found**: ensure `pio` on PATH or use `python -m platformio`.
 - **Board not selected**: pick a concrete board (not category header) in toolbar/menu.
 - **Upload needs port**: select correct `COMx` (Windows) or `/dev/ttyUSB*` `/dev/ttyACM*` (Linux/macOS).
+- **Auto-detect didn’t select anything**: Ensure your board is connected and recognized by `pio device list`.
+The IDE heuristically maps USB VID vendors (Espressif/Arduino/Raspberry Pi) to common boards.
+You can always pick the exact board/port manually.
 - **BLE setValue(String) error**: use `command.c_str()` (already applied in examples).
 - **Preferences flush error**: removed; ESP32 Preferences does not expose `flush`.
 - **Qt accessibility warning**: benign message on Linux; does not affect functionality.